 There are some installation requirements that it’s important to be aware of when getting a water heater installed or replaced.
 Why?
 Water heaters are powerful (after all, they do heat water for your entire house) and can cause big-time property damage if not installed correctly.
 However, Simpson Plumbing can take care of that for you, as installing water heaters is one of our main services.
 With that said, here are the top five things every home owner should review with a plumber.

 What You Need To Know About Water Heater Installation

-Type of tank: There are three main types of water heaters including conventional, hybrid and tankless.
+- Type of tank: There are three main types of water heaters, including conventional, hybrid, and tankless.
 Conventional water heaters use gas/electricity to keep a full supply of hot water.
-Hybrids use air pump technology to heat to warm water and tankless water heaters heat water on demand.
+Hybrids use air pump technology to heat water and tankless water heaters heat water on demand.